 In 1969, the Stonewall Riots took place between the New York City police officers and patrons of the Stonewall Inn, a gay hangout.
 This sparked the flame of gay rights in the people and many LGBT rights organizations were formed in its aftermath.
 The first Gay Pride March was held the next year on its anniversary.

 In today’s advanced world, most nations do not prohibit consensual sex between unrelated people above the legal age of consent.
 Some countries even go further and recognize rights and privileges such as marriage.
 Some nations, such as India, mandate that all individuals resort only to heterosexual activity, effectively banning homosexual relations.
 In some fundamentalist, orthodox Muslim countries such as Iran and parts of Nigeria, offenders can face the death penalty.

 Some countries have even gone so far as to prohibit discrimination against people based on their sexual orientation.
 In the USA and the European Union, discrimination for employment, housing etc. on the basis of sexual orientation is illegal.
-Today, gay culture is demonstrated by numerous gay pride movements throughout the world, with annual parades and display of rainbow-colored flags.
+Today, gay culture is demonstrated by numerous gay pride movements throughout the world.
+This includes annual parades and rainbow-colored flags.

 People’s Voice in India

 There are no official statistics on the number of people belonging to the homosexual community in India.
 However, in 2012, the Government of India submitted figures to the Supreme Court which recorded about 2.5 million openly homosexual people in India.
 However, these only include people who have openly declared themselves to the Ministry of Health.
 There are much more who are afraid of being prosecuted and have hence remained in the closet.

 In 2005, Prince Manvendra Singh Gohil from Gujarat publicly came out as gay.
 He was quickly anointed as the first openly gay royal in the world.
 He was immediately disowned by the royal family as a knee-jerk reaction but they soon reconciled.